BSgangster/no_sleep_42./headerfile_maker/README.md

 * Please, do not leave this in your src directory or push it with your files.
 You will get KO'ed for it.
 * Just recently added some code to add in includes, bonus parts(the structs)
 * Also be aware that this not a miracle maker.
 If u change your function defintions in your c files you have to run this script again or change things manually.
+* Fixed the bug where the program will not prototype mutiple functions inside a c file :)